playfulprogramming/playfulprogramming/content/blog/angular-templates-start-to-source/index.md

 <iframe src="https://stackblitz.com/edit/start-to-source-6-read-prop?ctl=1&embed=1&file=src/app/app.component.ts" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>

-`ViewChild` isn't an only child though (get it?).
+`ViewChild` isn't an only child, though (get it?).
 There are other APIs similar to it that allow you to get references to other items in your templates from your component logic.

 ## `ViewChildren`: More references then your nerdy pop culture friend {#viewchildren}